Vijay Daita

 • Automated quote extraction to provide qualitative evidence

-• Using named entity recognition and LLM-based few-shot classification for quantitatively understanding industry trends and company priorities
+• Used named entity recognition and LLM-based few-shot classification for quantitatively understanding industry trends and company priorities

-• Using sentence and word embeddings to understand patterns of nationalistic sentiment in company websites over time.
+• Used sentence and word embeddings to understand patterns of nationalistic sentiment in company websites over time.

 Other

-• Working as a Course Assistant for CS374 (Introduction to Algorithms and Models of Computation)
+• Worked as a Course Assistant for CS374 (Introduction to Algorithms and Models of Computation)

 • Worked as a full-stack developer at the Carle School of Medicine, where I worked on integrating LLMs with a Next.js apps to autogenerate quizzes for patients based on their medication.

-• Set up LongLakeTech.com (sold in August 2024), selling frontend development and data science services
+• Founded LongLakeTech.com (sold in August 2024), selling frontend development and data science services

 Posts